jona712/PetClinic/README.md

 ## Description

-The "PetClinic" project is a web application developed using Angular, Angular Material, and pure CSS for custom styling.
+The PetClinic project is a web application developed with Angular, Angular Material and pure CSS for custom styles.
 It focuses on managing various aspects of a veterinary clinic, including maintenance, billing, security, reservations (or appointments), and an integrated agenda created with Angular Calendar.
-The application also utilizes SweetAlert2 for interactive notifications and toast messages.
-With a goal of streamlining clinic operations, "PetClinic" provides a user-friendly interface for managing client interactions, scheduling appointments, and handling billing processes.
+The application also uses SweetAlert2 for interactive notifications and toasted messages.
+With the goal of streamlining clinic operations, PetClinic provides an easy-to-use interface for managing client interactions, scheduling appointments, and managing billing processes.

 ## Technologies Used